jyutzler/Bridge-Systems/system.md

       * Rebidding the suit at the 2 level shows a light opener
       * any other bid shows a full opener

+# Minor Openings
+﻿A 1♦ opener suggests a four-card or longer suit, since 1♣ is preferred on hands where a three-card minor suit must be opened.
+The exception is a hand with 4–4–3–2 shape: four spades, four hearts, three diamonds, and two clubs, which should be opened 1♦.

+Responses and later bidding generally follow the ideas set down in the previous section.
+Bidding at the one level is up-the-line in principle.
+Responder needs more trumps to raise (four to raise 1♦; five to raise 1♣, though one fewer trump will do in a pinch in a competitive sequence).

+NT responses are as follows:

+1♣
+   * 1NT = 7-10, usually sign-off
+   * 2NT = 11-12, invitational
+   * 3NT = 13–15, game forcing

+There is no forcing minor-suit raise.

 ## Rebids by Opener
 Opener’s rebids are natural and standard.
 ### Rebids with a minimum hand (13–16 points)